fl2ma/docs-csv-importer/docs/install/docker.md

 ### Example scripts for a full setup

+The commands below set up a basic MariaDB instance and an installation of Firefly III.
+It will then start the importer.
+This is just to show you what the relationship is between these different Docker images.

 ```bash
 # run a basic MariaDB instance.
 docker run --name mariadb -e MYSQL_ROOT_PASSWORD=super_secret -e MYSQL_DATABASE=fireflyiii -d mariadb:latest